VOCABULARY

 A-F

 Abaissement du niveau mental: French psychologist Pierre Janet's term, elaborated by Jung, for a weakening of the ego due to an unconscious drainage of its psychological energy.
 A lowering of attention or consciousness.
-Often observed just before creative work or during those incubation periods when the unconscious prepares a new stage of growt form is composed of an endogamous tendency and an exogamous one.
+Often observed just before creative work or during those incubation periods when the unconscious prepares a new stage of growth form is composed of an endogamous tendency and an exogamous one.
 Power source for symbols, which convert it into useful forms.
-All processes whose energies aren't under conscious control are instinctive.steries and their symbols reapply this libido productively.
+All processes whose energies aren't under conscious control are instinctive stories and their symbols reapply this libido productively.
 Work makes true individuality possible.

 Absolute knowledge: the acausal foreknowledge, relatively independent of limitations of time and space, possessed by the unconscious and apparent in constellated archetypes and in synchronicity.